eProsima/Fast-DDS-statistics-backend/docs/rst/types/status_kind.rst

 - |LIVELINESS_CHANGED-api|: Tracks the status of the number of times that liveliness status changed in a
   |DATAREADER-api|.

-- |DEADLINE_MISSED-api|: The Status of the number of deadlines missed that were registered in that entity.
+- |DEADLINE_MISSED-api|: The status of the number of missed deadlines registered in that entity.

 - |SAMPLE_LOST-api|: Tracks the number of times that this entity lost samples.